arneBersch/dmxCanvas/docs/manual.md

 ## Virtual Beams
 For setting up a Virtual Beam, just follow these steps:
 1. Add an Object.
-2. Set the Object's type to Virtual Beam.
+2. Set the Object's type to "Virtual Beam" and the required Mode.
 3. Set the Object's address (just like a physical lighting fixture).
 4. Check for any incoming sACN packets.
 5. Open the Canvas.